ishamukherjee123/rtb-optimizer/PROJECT_SUMMARY.md

 ## 🎯 Project Overview

-**RTB Optimizer** is a production-ready Real-Time Bidding intelligence platform that demonstrates deep expertise in adtech, data science, and software engineering.
+**RTB Optimizer** is a production-ready Real-Time Bidding intelligence platform that demonstrates deep expertise in adtech, data science, and stastical analysis.
 This project solves a real $XX billion problem in digital advertising through intelligent bid optimization.

 ## 📊 Business Impact